 Experience refers to the skill and knowledge obtained from exercising and training.
 The market analyzer needs to use a different strategy for the experienced and non-experienced potential customers to motivate a client.

-Experience Demographic Example
+Experience Demographic Segmentation Example in Company

 8. Group Member

-Group Member Demographics Example
+Group Member Demographic Segmentation Example in Company

-For example, as a marketing manager, it would be a worse decision to sell football players’ accessories to cricket players.
+For example, as a marketing manager, it would be worse to sell football players’ accessories to cricket players.
 A group of people shares common interests; therefore, market researchers should focus on marketing relevant products to the same group.

 Nationality indicates the citizen of the country.
 Every person is a citizen of a particular country, known as nationality.
 According to international law, It is a legal identification of the people under a sovereign state.

-Nationality Demographic Example
+Nationality Demographic Segmentation Example in Company